A key component of the Indianapolis Zoo's conservation mission is to

 Bicentennial Pavilion's Brand New Benefits

 An innovative transformation is happening at the Zoo.
-Construction has started on our new Bicentennial Pavilion, which will become an all-seasons destination for family experiences and wild encounters.
+We have just opened our new Bicentennial Pavilion, which is an all-seasons destination for family experiences and wild encounters.

 Similar to a forest, guests will see various species of large-leafed ground cover and flowering materials throughout the space.
 By choosing plants native to the area, the species will not only grow better, they are adapted to local soil and contribute to its health too.

 The structure is created with weathering steel which will naturally oxidize to a rust color, therefore chemical coatings and paint can be eliminated.
-Plus, the patina dripping off the steel will add iron back into the soil!
+Plus, the patina dripping off the steel adds iron back into the soil!